zacharybaca/software-bug-tracker/README.md

    1. Server That Provides Real Time Communication for the Built-In Messaging System
       - <code>ws://localhost:9000</code>
       - Real-time chat communication and user online status updates.
+      - Typing indicator feature that shows which user is currently typing a message.

 # Project Structure
   - Structure of How Project File System is Set Up